-I’ve often heard that doves aren’t worth it because there’s not enough meat to make the work worthwhile.
+I’ve often heard that dove hunting isn’t worth it because there’s not enough meat to make the work worthwhile.
 I’ve also heard the same of crawfish.
 Both opinions are wrong.
 Your typical mourning dove yields about 1 oz of meat.
 Likely a little less, but 1 oz is an easy number to work with.
 That’s not exactly a 54 oz porterhouse, but its nothing to sneeze at either.
 Dove is incredibly protein-dense and therefore a fine source of energy.
 Also, wrapping it in bacon and stuffing it with jalapeño and cream cheese, then cooking it slowly over an open fire makes it a fine source of delicious energy.

 The recipe I used over the weekend is from an article in Texas Monthly from April 2011.
 I modified it slightly to suit my tastes and I suggest you do the same.
 Here’s the recipe from TM.